At the start of my career, I spent almost seven years working in a nursery, and it never crossed my mind that I could have a career in technology.

 While working in childcare felt like a great fit initially, it eventually left me feeling unfulfilled and trapped.
 I wanted a career where I had growth opportunities, but at the same time I was worried that I couldn’t transition to a new career as I lacked the necessary skill set.
 However, I had an interest in the tech sector through my aunt, and inspired by her, I took a risk and started retraining with her on weekends, learning to solder and work with PCBs.

-I got my first job working with her and from there my tech career took off.
-Since then I’ve worked on all sorts of different satellites for the space industry, advanced scientific microscopes in Oxford, and now I’m helping build cutting-edge autonomous robots with Dexory.
+I got my first job working with her, and from there, my tech career took off.
+Since then, I’ve worked on various satellites in the space industry, advanced scientific microscopes in Oxford, and now I’m helping build cutting-edge autonomous robots with Dexory.
+Along the way, I often wondered Are Tech Certifications Worth it?, but my experiences have shown that practical opportunities can be just as valuable in advancing a career.

 If I can make the pivot from babies to robots, anyone can.
 Here are my top tips for taking a similar turn and trying out a career in technology.